d3kryption/narrative-documentation/docs/tales/mods/show-ui.md

 #### Blueprint

-If you added the blueprint Show UI flag, drag off the quest node and call your **GetShowUI** interface call.
+If you added the blueprint Hidden Quests flag, drag off the quest node and call your **GetShowUI** interface call.

 Connect this to a branch node.